Choosing SBISD Schools

 - Choice Programs

-About 193,000 district residents live in this region of west Houston which includes the incorporated Memorial Villages and the nearby Energy Corridor.
-Many families have lived in the Memorial/Spring Branch area all their lives, while others are new to the area.
-Others choose to return to this school district because they rank high quality education as a top priority for their children.
+About 200,000 District residents live in this region of west Houston and in the incorporated villages of Bunker Hill, Hedwig, Hilshire, Hunters Creek, Piney Point and Spring Valley.
+Many families have lived in the Memorial/Spring Branch area all their lives, while others are new to the area or are relocating for career reasons.
+Others choose to return to SBISD because it ranks high quality education as a top priority for Every Child.
+In addition, the district offers taxpayers every tax exemption allowed by Texas law, which results in lower school taxes for homeowners.

 In 2012, SBISD joined with KIPP Houston (KIPP) and YES Prep Public Schools (YES Prep) to form the SKY Partnership, bringing their charter programs to Landrum and Northbrook middle schools and Northbrook High School.